cWilgar/bedrock/README.md

 1. Run `npm install` if you haven't already

 ### Work
-1. Then run watch within the webpack folder
+1. Run watch within the webpack folder
 1. `cd webpack`
 1. `webpack --progress --colors --watch`

+### Plugins
+1. Install new plugins with composer - packages for plugins can be found on [http://wpackagist.org/](http://wpackagist.org/).

 ### Admin
 1. Go to `http://localhost:3000/wp/wp-admin` for the wordpress admin panel